DMin, DEdMin

 follows the general style guidelines but also requires some additional elements.

-templates, sample theology papers, and workshops can be found on the Writing Center general resources page.
+For research paper and book review templates, sample theology papers, and workshops view the Writing Center general resources page.

 Use this PDS project template when beginning your proposal or preliminary draft.
 You can find help organization and tips throughout the template.